AdobeDocs/lightroom-api-docs/README.md

 # Welcome to Lightroom-ACR API's!

-The Adobe Lightroom-ACR API's you to make Lightroom like automated edits to JPG image files.
+The Adobe Lightroom-ACR APIs allow you to make Lightroom like automated edits to JPG image files.
 This page is meant to help you onboard with the service and get you started with some basic usage examples.

 # Setup

 ## Authentication

 You must pass in an OAuth 2.0 access token with every request.
-The API's do not provide any API methods for authentication or authorization.
+The APIs do not provide any API methods for authentication or authorization.
 Access tokens are granted by Adobe's IMS service.
-The Photo API needs an access token in the scope="system,openid,AdobeID,creative_sdk" and hence it is required that you pass in this parameter to the IMS Login Authorization API.
+The APIs need an access token with the scope="openid,creative_sdk", which you pass to the IMS Login Authorization API.

 The access token must never be transmitted as a URI parameter.
 Doing so would expose it to being captured in-the-clear by intermediaries such as proxy server logs.
 The API does not allow you to send an access token anywhere except the Authorization header field.